Over the past decade, the sophistication of treasury tools has improved and changed the dynamic of how many treasuries operate.

 - Cash visibility has become increasingly critical to Board level, strategic decision-making

-- Treasurers are experiencing an increased demand for daily forecasts, particularly within cash restricted organisations
+- Treasurers are experiencing an increased demand for daily forecasts, particularly within cash restricted organizations

-- Forecast data from subsidiaries & business units is proving unreliable and difficult to manage
+- Forecast data from subsidiaries & business units are proving unreliable and difficult to manage

-- Reliability and accuracy of data have become key concerns, particularly within organisations who have failed to invest in Cloud technologies
+- Reliability and accuracy of data have become key concerns, particularly within organizations who have failed to invest in Cloud technologies

-- Variance analysis and scenario modelling have become a much-needed part of the cash flow forecasting process – this is proving difficult to manage for treasuries operating manual processes
+- Variance analysis and scenario modeling have become a much-needed part of the cash flow forecasting process – this is proving difficult to manage for treasuries operating manual processes

 Cash Forecasting Methodology